yosemitebandit/bugle/readme.md

     with *texts*.

 So that's `---` as a separator between the metadata and the content.
-In the metadata, the `section` is currently either `projects` or `notes`.
-Indices are built for these sections.
 The value of `thumb` is shown in the indices.
 Set a custom URL with the optional `route` parameter.

 Basic templates, those are where you'd expect.
-The section index will be tiles of photos, titles and a short description.
-Tagged can also be gathered up under one roof.
+Tagged entries can also be gathered up under one roof.

     - src/
        \- templates/
            |- base.html
-           |- section_index.html
            |- page.html
            \- tag.html